 Interns with the Education and the Workforce Committee Democrats perform a variety of tasks that support our staff in our legislative and media work.
 Legislative tasks may include legislative research, assembling information, assisting lead staff in the Committee hearing room, and attending hearings and markups of other Committees for the purpose of taking notes.
 (Our interns are also encouraged to attend other congressional hearings and meetings in which they may have a personal interest.)
 Media tasks may include helping organize and staff Committee press conferences and assisting with production of daily news clips relating to Committee issues.
 Interns also perform administrative duties, such as answering phones, and sorting and distributing mail.

 Internships generally mirror college semesters, running from January-May for spring internships, May-August for summer internships, and September-December for fall internships.
 Our office hours are from 9:00 a.m. to 6:00 p.m., Monday through Friday.
 Many interns work part-time, but please note that we most need intern assistance on our busiest legislative days: Tuesday, Wednesday and Thursday.
 Unfortunately, our office space is limited, so we are unable to bring on more than a few interns per year.

 How to Apply:

-Send the Internship applicant form (see link below), a cover letter, and your resume to jobs_EWdems@mail.house.gov with the word "Internship” and Fall, Spring, or Summer Semester in the subject line.
+Send the Internship Applicant Information Form (click to download; adobe professional required to save) a cover letter, and your resume to jobs_EWdems@mail.house.gov with the word "Internship” and Fall, Spring, or Summer Semester in the subject line.
 Be sure to include the dates of your availability in your cover letter.